top of page

 Amir

-The family must quickly go into hiding when the Taliban unexpectedly seize Mazar-i-Sharif in 1998.
-Luck and family connections deliver them to neighboring Turkmenistan, but life within the tenuous confines of indefinite refugee status, unable to work or own a car, is trying.
+Amir's family goes into hiding in a basement with 50 other people when the Taliban unexpectedly seize Mazar-i-Sharif in 1998.
+They lean on family connections, patience, and luck to escape Afghanistan and live under the protection of neighboring Turkmenistan, but life within the tenuous confines of indefinite refugee status, unable to work or own a car, means trading safety for freedom.

-Once again defying the odds, the family is approved for resettlement to the United States, though it means the end of Amir's stellar trajectory as a scholarship student in their host country.
+Once again defying the odds, the family received approval for resettlement to the United States, though it means the end of Amir's stellar trajectory as a scholarship student in their host country.

 Mazar-i-Sharif is home to one of the most beautiful mosques in Afghanistan (in Image) and